aki-tera/027_extractor_data/README.md

 ## Features

-You can get an excel file that records the median value.
+You can get an excel file that records the median values.

+### specification

+- You get the median values by some columns from the ranges which you want between high and low.
+- You can change the settings by setting file.